flooose/lunaryorn.github.io/_drafts/why-spacemacs.md

 ## Dark corners ##

 Even the best software has it’s dark corners, and there are some bad places in Spacemacs as well.
-Like all large project that suck up many external contributions Spacemacs suffers from a wildly varying quality, and some pieces of code are downright bad.
-Having seen some of these places I can’t help but wonder how fast Spacemacs is accumulating technical debt, and whether the project provides the structures and processes to mitigate this.
+Like all large projects that suck up many external contributions Spacemacs suffers from a wildly varying quality, and some pieces of code are downright bad.
+Having seen some of these places I can’t help but wonder how fast Spacemacs is accumulating technical debt, and whether the project provides the structures and processes to mitigate this problem.

 ## But VIM? ##